-While we remember Solomon’s foolishness, his accumlation of too many horses, wealth and wives, as well as being led astray into idolatry by his wives, Chronicles is not here to point out Solomon’s folly.
+While we often remember Solomon’s folly (accumulation of too many horses, wealth and wives, then idolatry through his wives), Chronicles does not highlight this.

-Solomon is a king that all the other kings come to.
-He excels them all.
+Instead, it points us to a king that all other kings come to.

-For us, Jesus is this in a deeper fuller more perfect reality.
-He is the King of Kings!
+For us, Jesus is the deeper, fuller, more perfect reality.
 His wisdom is without equal.

-And we pray that the kings and rulers of the earth today will come and seek Him out.
-Because if not in this life, then they will be shattered in the day of His wrath (Psalm 110 v5).
+And we can pray that the kings and rulers of the earth today would seek Him out!
+Because if they do not know Jesus in this life, then as we read in Psalm 110,

-We can be encouraged that Solomon the king points us to Jesus, the better truer king.
-He is a king who saves us, a king who rides out to battle, a king who rules over us in wisdom, a king who will return again to bring His people into eternal life in the new heavens and the new earth.
+Jesus is the king who saves us.
+A king who rides out to battle.
+A king who rules over us in wisdom.
+And a king who will return again to bring His people into eternal life in the new heavens and new earth.

 * Lord God Above,